bxparks/AceSorting/examples/AutoBenchmark/README.md

 * No performance change after rerouting 2-argument sorting functions into the 3-argument versions using a default lambda expression.

+**v0.3_**

+* Add N=1000 for SparkFun Pro Micro because it has 2.5kB of ram which supports sorting 1000 16-bit integers.
+Except for C-library `qsort()` which seems to run out of stack space due to recursion.
+    * The Shell Sort algorithms seem to hold up well compared to Quick Sort for N=1000.
+    * Increase Shell Sort to Quick Sort cut over from N >= ~100 to ~1000.

 ## Results

 The following results show the runtime of each sorting function in milliseconds,